 Tigers Realm Coal Limited (the "Company" or "TIG") is domiciled in Australia.
-During the year ended 31 December 2018, the Company's registered office continued to be located at 151 Wellington Parade South, Melbourne Victoria, 3002.
-The consolidated financial statements of the Company as at and for the year ended 31 December 2018 comprise the Company and its subsidiaries (together referred to as the "Group").
-The Group is a for-profit entity and primarily involved in coal exploration and evaluation, mining and sales activities.
+During the year ended 31 December 2019, the Company's registered office was 151 Wellington Parade South, East Melbourne, 3002, Australia and its principal office was 29 1st Brestkaya Street, Moscow, 125407, the Russian Federation.
+The consolidated financial statements of the Company as at and for the year ended 31 December 2019 comprise the Company and its subsidiaries (together referred to as the "Group").
+The Group is a for-profit entity and primarily is involved in coal exploration and evaluation, mining and sales activities.